This post may contain affiliate links. Please read our disclosure policy.

 • Tomato Paste: Adds a more flavorful punch of tomato to the sauce.

 • Diced Tomatoes: I use a can of diced tomatoes for this recipe without draining it.
 Be sure to use a good quality tomato to get the best flavor for this recipe.
-You could also use fresh tomatoes if they’re in season.
+You could also use fresh chopped tomatoes if they’re in season.
 I suggest simmering the tomatoes and removing the peel, then making tomato slices and using that to create the sauce.

 • Plain yogurt: Plain yogurt works best for this recipe as it isn’t as thick as Greek yogurt.